2019 Wells Fargo Propel American Express Review

 - Lots of 3X Points Categories: The Wells Fargo Propel Amex card offers a base earning rate of 1 point per $1 spent.
 That’s nothing special, actually coming in slightly below the average for a rewards card.
 But Propel’s bonus categories make things more interesting.
 You get 3 points per $1 spent on travel, gas, dining and streaming services.
 That equates to 3% cash back, considering that Propel points are worth a penny apiece.
 So if you spend a lot in those bonus categories, you should definitely consider Propel, along with WalletHub’s picks for 2019’s best credit cards for travel, gas and dining.

 - 0% Intro Rates for 12 Months: The Wells Fargo Propel American Express card currently offers 0% introductory APRs for the first 12 months on both new purchases and qualifying balance transfers.
-This offer is better than average for both types of transactions.
+This offer is about the average for both types of transactions.
 But the purchase side of things is more attractive.
 It compares more favorably to the average card, for one thing.
-The average 0% purchase APR lasts for roughly 10.7 months, while the average 0% transfer rate sticks around for about 12 months.
+The average 0% purchase APR lasts for roughly 11.26 months, while the average 0% transfer rate sticks around for 12.81 months.
 Plus, there are other costs to consider with a balance transfer, and they make this type of transaction less appealing.

 Other Things to Consider